Maghrebi Jews: World War II and the Holocaust

 On the eve of World War II, 400,000 Jews resided in the Maghreb; throughout this time, each country differed in its treatment of its respective Jewish population.

 Algerian Jews (approximately 35,000) had been granted French citizenship by the Cremieux Decree in 1870.
 France's Vichy Regime, then, oversaw the Jewish community in Algeria during World War II and imposed anti-Semitic measures such as stripping Jews of their civil rights, forcing them to wear identification markers, and putting quotas on their admission to primary schools.

 Tunisia was the only country with direct contact with the German army; Germany occupied the country for six months from 1942 to 1943 until it was recaptured by the Allied forces.
 Under German occupation, the Jewish population, then 89,000, endured the Nazi regime and were subjected to harsh mistreatment.

-In Morocco, there were anti-Jewish laws put into effect and at least 2,100 Jews were forcibly interned in work camps.
+In Morocco, whose Jewish population totaled nearly 300,000, Vichy-French authorities enforced anti-Jewish laws; at least 2,100 Moroccan Jews were forcibly interned in work camps.

 Emigration

-The creation of the state of Israel in 1948 led to many countries promoting anti-Jewish behavior especially in Muslim-majority areas.
-This contributed significantly to the emigration of Jews from the countries of the Maghreb.
-This exodus was a combination of push and pull, augmented with the independence of the Maghreb countries in the 1950s and early 1960s, as Jews were seen as being supportive of the previous colonial French.
+The creation of the state of Israel in 1948 led to many countries promoting anti-Jewish behavior, especially in Muslim-majority areas.
+This contributed significantly to the emigration of Jews from the Maghreb.
+This exodus was a combination of push and pull, augmented by the independence of Maghreb countries in the 1950s and early 1960s, as some Jews were seen as being supportive of the previous colonial French rule.

-Tunisia was a French protectorate since 1881, and the country fought for independence from 1952 to 1956, after which many of the 105,000 Jews within the community emigrated.
-In recent decades, the Jewish community has continued to shrink as many emigrated to Israel, France, and other countries.
+Tunisia had been a French protectorate since 1881, and the country fought for independence from 1952 to 1956, after which many of the 105,000 Jews within the community emigrated.
+In recent decades, the Jewish community has continued to shrink as many have emigrated to Israel, France, and elsewh.

-After Morocco declared independence in 1956, most of the 225,000 Jews in Morocco emigrated to Israel, France and Canada.